DinkeyKing/Improved-KCC/README.md

 I highly recommend using Godot Jolt (Jolt Physics) for the physics server implementation! https://github.com/godot-jolt/godot-jolt

-The demo project includes an example character controller implemented with IKCC, as well as some simple platforming levels, and a sandbox environment.
+The demo project includes an [`example character controller`][xpl] implemented with IKCC, as well as some simple platforming levels, and a sandbox environment.

 I took a lot of inspiration from Jolt Physics' CharacterVirtual: https://github.com/jrouwe/JoltPhysics/blob/d6e015372b08f28c3c62e9aaab9a5cb2af667e54/Jolt/Physics/Character/CharacterVirtual.cpp